The Reality of Getting Paid Work Abroad as a North American in Europe

 Unfortunately, if you are an American or Canadian citizen, it’s not easy.
 Most ESL markets demand large numbers of native English speakers from all over the world, but Western Europe is a special case.
-With EU labor laws allowing the free flow of workers among the European countries, employers can hire English-speaking teachers from the UK and Ireland without the hassle and expense of sponsoring a visa.
+With EU labor laws allowing the free flow of workers among the European countries, employers can hire English-speaking teachers from the UK and Ireland without the hassle and expense of sponsoring a visa, for now at least.
 This means that there’s no incentive for a school in continental Europe to hire an American or Canadian teacher.

 So how do you, as a North American, get to that sidewalk cafe?

 The first step is to let go of your notions of making a lot of money.
 High-paying ESL jobs are just not readily available for you in Europe.
 The businesses that pay the big bucks are almost always going to hire someone who doesn’t need a visa.
 The second step is to expand your definition of teaching English.
 In Asia or South America, you’d likely be in a school, teaching your own class; in Europe, teaching might take the form of conversation practice at the dining room table with your host family.

 So how do North Americans do it?